DivyanshKgpian/Fish-Species-Recognition/README.md

 # Fish-Species Recognition and Tracking
+This project implements a dual-system for fish analysis: a deep learning model for species classification from static images and a real-time object detection and tracking system for video.
-This project demonstrates a deep learning approach to classify fish species from images.
-It leverages transfer learning with a pre-trained ResNet50 model to achieve high accuracy on a dataset of 23 different fish species.
-The project includes data augmentation, model training, evaluation, and prediction on new images.
+The classification component uses transfer learning with a ResNet50 model to identify 23 different fish species with high accuracy.
+The detection and tracking component uses a custom-trained YOLOv8 model with a BoT-SORT tracker to locate and follow fish in real-time.
 ## Features
+Image Classification (ResNet50)
 Model: Utilizes a ResNet50 model pre-trained on ImageNet for powerful feature extraction.
 Technique: Employs transfer learning by freezing the convolutional base and training a custom classifier head.
 Data Augmentation: Increases the dataset size and model robustness through transformations like rotation, shifting, zooming, and flipping.
-Performance: Achieves a high validation accuracy of approximately 96.3%.
+Performance: Achieves a validation accuracy of approximately 96.3%.

+Object Detection and Tracking (YOLOv8)
+Custom Dataset: Constructed a custom dataset with more than 500 images using the Label-Img tool and executed object tracking with OpenCV.
+High-Performance Tracking: Trained the YOLOv8 architecture with the BoT-SORT tracker to achieve a precision of 92.99%, a mean IoU of 0.76, and an mAP50 of 85.59%.

 ## Workflow Pipeline
 The project follows a standard deep learning pipeline:
 Data Extraction: The initial dataset is extracted from a .tar archive.